CF Rayo Majadahonda: History

 Rayo Majadahonda was founded in 1976, being immediately registered in the Madrid Football Federation.
 It played in the regional divisions until 1987 when it achieved promotion to Tercera División.
-The club entered this new period with the new president Enrique Vedia, starting from June 30, 1987.
+The club entered this new period with the new president Enrique Vedia, starting from 30 June 1987.

 The club established themselves in the fourth division until the 1996–97 campaign, when it achieved a first-ever promotion to Segunda División B. Two consecutive relegations followed, but the club immediately regained their national status in 2000.
 Then, it subsequently remained in the fourth level until 2015 (only split by a one-season spell in the third division), when it achieved promotion with club legend Antonio Iriondo as manager.

 On 27 May 2018, Rayo Majadahonda promoted for the first time ever to Segunda División by beating FC Cartagena with a last-minute own goal from Míchel Zabaco, with Iriondo still in charge of the first team.
 A year later, after suffering instant relegation, he resigned.
 In the second tier, the club played its home games at Atlético Madrid's Wanda Metropolitano due to the insufficient facilities at the Estadio Cerro del Espino.

-As part of the conditions of playing in the fully professional second division, Rayo Majadahonda had a year to establish a Sociedad Anónima Deportiva, an form of public limited company that all its teams must be.
+As part of the conditions of playing in the fully professional second division, Rayo Majadahonda had a year to establish a Sociedad Anónima Deportiva, a form of public limited company that all its teams must be.
 The initial majority shareholder in September 2019 was Alejandro Arribas, a player formed at the club who was still playing professionally for Real Oviedo at the time.

 Also in September, 2019 José María Sanz became club's new president.